adjtomo/seisflows/docs/manual/manual.rst

 - main

-`setup` methods are generic methods, called from the `main` workflow script and meant to provide users the flexibility to perform any required setup tasks. `check` methods are the default mechanism for parameter declaration and checking and are called just once, prior to a job being submitted through the scheduler.
+In the above list, ``setup`` methods are generic methods, called from the ``main`` workflow script and meant to provide users the flexibility to perform any required setup tasks. ``check`` methods are the default mechanism for parameter declaration and checking and are called just once, prior to a job being submitted through the scheduler.

 Besides required methods, classes may include any number of private methods or utility functions.